What are the medical humanities?

 4. Serves as a role model by stimulating learners to engage with the humanities in their professional lives.

-2024 recipient is Dr. R. Rishi Gupta in Ophthalmology.
+Congratulations to our 2024 recipient, Dr. R. Rishi Gupta from the Department of Ophthalmology.

 Dr. TJ (Jock) Murray Visiting Scholar